larsthorup/aws-copilot-sandbox/README.md

 - prettify: sh, Dockerfile, yaml
 - linting of infrastructure code files (docker-compose config)
 - e2e test of deployment
+- avoid the need for specifying DEPLOY_ENV in .env-file
 - DB for copilot
 - Migration for db
 - live telemetry